ECronin1973/Applied_Statistics_MyWork/README.md

 ## Conclusion

 The results of t-statistic scipy.stats are the same.
-Taking both results and the images of the plots indicate that the observed differences are not statistically significant.
+Taking both the plots' results and images indicates that the observed differences are not statistically significant.

 ## Assumptions

 The t-test makes five key assumptions:

 1. Paired Samples
 The t-test assumes that the data consists of paired samples.
-In this case, the heart rates before and after the exercise program are paired for each patient.
+In this case, each patient's heart rates before and after the exercise program are paired.

 2. Normality
-The differences between the paired samples (before and after values) should be approximately normally distributed.
-This assumption is crucial for the validity of the t-test results.
+The differences between the paired samples (before and after values) should be normally distributed This assumption is crucial for the validity of the t-test results.

 3. Independence
-The pairs of observations (before and after values for each patient) should be independent of each other.
-This means that the heart rate measurements for one patient should not influence the measurements for another patient.
+The pairs of observations (before- and after-values for each patient) should be independent of each other This means that one patient's heart rate measurements should not influence another's measurements.

 4. Scale of Measurement
 The data should be measured on an interval or ratio scale.
-In this case, heart rates are measured on a ratio scale, which is appropriate for the t-test.
+In this case, heart rates are measured on a ratio scale appropriate for the t-test.

 5. No Significant Outliers
-The differences between the paired samples should not have significant outliers, as outliers can affect the results of the t-test.
+Significant outliers should not exist in the differences between the paired samples, as outliers can affect the t-test results.

-These assumptions ensured the validity and reliability of these t-test results.
-If any of these assumptions were violated, the results of the t-test would not be accurate.
+These assumptions ensured the validity and reliability of the t-test results.
+If any of these assumptions were violated, the results would not be accurate.

 ## Libraries Used

-The folowing libraries were used in Task 3:
+The following libraries were used in Task 3:
 NumPy: Essential for numerical computing.
 It supports arrays, matrices, and functions for high-level mathematical operations.
 SciPy: Provides functions for statistical tests, including the paired t-test.
 Matplotlib: A 2D plotting library for creating graphs and visualizations.